tsogi/express-react-boilerplate/README.md

 # Contribution
 All kind of contributions are highly appreciated.

-For a list of features that needs to be added check out the issues with "Todo" label.
+For a list of features that needs to be added check out the issues section.

 For detailed instructions about contribution follow the [link](https://github.com/tsogi/express-react-boilerplate/wiki/Contribution-instructions).